jubalm/do-dokku-wordpress/README.md

 When you changed the size in these 3 places, repush the repository to dokku:

 `git add nginx.conf php.ini && git commit -m 'change upload size' && git push dokkuserv master`

+#### 9. SSL/HTTPS via letsencrypt

+By now there is no good excuse not to run letsencrypt on all your websites.
+There is a dokku plugin for letsencrypt, this repository is adapted to work without any problems with this plugin.

+For installation of this plugin check [dokku-letsencrypt on Github](https://github.com/dokku/dokku-letsencrypt).
+Afterwards, just run `dokku letsencrypt wordpress` to make the site accessible over ssl where `wordpress` is the name of your application.

+Do note: You might need to add your email to the application using `dokku config:set wordpress DOKKU_LETSENCRYPT_EMAIL=myemail@example.com`

+To auto update your certificate, use `dokku letsencrypt:auto-renew wordpress` where `wordpress` is the name of your application.

 ## Further Customization